-A cervicogenic headache is a pain that develops in the neck, though a person feels up into their head.
+A cervicogenic headache is a pain that develops in the neck and a person feels up into their head.
 It is a type of headache that results from another condition, such as a neck trauma or an infection.

 Cervicogenic headaches are secondary headaches.
-Secondary headaches are those caused by an underlying condition, such as neck injuries, infections, or severe high blood pressure.
-This sets them apart from primary headaches, such as migraines and cluster headaches.
+Secondary headaches result from an underlying condition, such as neck injuries, infections, or severe high blood pressure.
+This sets them apart from primary headaches, such as migraine and cluster headaches.

 In this article, we discuss some symptoms, causes, and treatments for cervicogenic headaches.